TytusKolpak/SlipThrough2/Documentation/Documentation.md

     1. Design health bar.
     2. Mana bar.
 5. Make minor maps "spawn" player at the oposite from where they entered the door - as if the minor map was in fact placed in the world but outside of the window.

-For version 2.X.X
+6. Sound Effects

-1. Music.
+   1. Turning on/off
-2. Maybe some height differences - low ground, high ground, starircases.
+7. Maybe some height differences - hide behind a building, cover its front side
-3. Actual rooms with semi transparent roofs.

 ## 4. Starting Screen